 - Ask ONE question, then force yourself to stop talking.

 - Breathe.
-Pauses are good and allow your client to process what they are thinking.
+Pauses are good and allow your client to process what

 - What is the benefit of doing ____?